Zero Trust Security platforms

 2021.
 BeyondID grabs $9M to help clients implement cloud identity

-BeyondID, a cloud identity consulting firm, has raised a $9M Series A. The company focuses on helping clients manage security and identity in the cloud, taking aim specifically at Okta customers.
-In fact, the firm is a platinum partner for Okta.
-As they describe their goals, they help clients in a variety of areas, including identity and access management, secure app modernization, Zero Trust security, cloud migration and integration services.
+BeyondID, a cloud identity consulting firm, has secured a $9M Series A funding.
+The company specializes in assisting clients with security and identity management in the cloud, with a particular focus on Okta customers.
+BeyondID is a platinum partner for Okta and offers comprehensive solutions in various domains, such as identity and access management, secure app modernization, Zero Trust security, cloud migration, and integration services.

 2021.
 Google’s BeyondCorp Enterprise security platform is now generally available